robertwenner/comics/doc/index.md

 - Everything is in the comic.
 The Inkscape `.svg` file is the "single source of truth".
 Everything needed for a comic is in that file, not in other files, not in version control, not in a database of some sort, not in a micro service, and not in the block chain.
-Settings that are not specific to a particular comic are configured in global [settings](settings.md) and the templates used to generate outputs (see below).
+Most settings that are not specific to a particular comic are configured in global [settings](settings.md) and the templates used to generate outputs (see below).